-What Are Hair Problems?
+What Causes Hair Problems?

 Few people seem content with the appearance of their hair.
 They complain it’s too frizzy, too flat, too dry, too oily, too thin, too thick, or the wrong colour.
 People with naturally curly hair go to great lengths to straighten it.
 People with straight hair work equally hard to make it straight.